kwan22/habits/level1.md

 Level 1 is aimed at players who just completed a casual playthrough of the base game and want to immediately jump into speedrunning.
 They likely have collected some berries here and there, maybe found a few cassettes and blue hearts, but have not played any B-sides or Farewell.
 They have not been introduced to any of the game-taught speed tech and these rules will reflect that.

 The main goals of Level 1 are to
-- Learn how to perform the basic actions
+- Mastery of the basic actions
 - Know what the rooms are and where to go
 - Have a plan on how you intend to handle all the challenges